Design Your First Label — Step-by-Step Tutorial with Barcode, Logo & Live Data

 Step 6: Preview Your Labels

-- You'll see all your labels with real data
+- You'll see the full sheet with real data

 Step 7: Export and Print